clojurebridge-minneapolis/curriculum/outline/deploy.md

   a web browser on Heroku -- just the server).

 Now the chat application is ready to go, but we need to check it into git so Heroku can use it.
-Let's create a new github repository on your account to store the chat application.
+Let's create a new github repository to store the chat application.
 (NOTE: While this isn't strictly necessary to deploy to Heroku it makes it easier to transfer these skills to another project).
 Here are the steps to check the chat application into git: